-9.2 PUBLIC PARTICIPATION AND INTERESTED AND AFFECTED PARTIES
+8.1 PUBLIC PARTICIPATION AND INTERESTED AND AFFECTED PARTIES

 Please refer to Figure 15 to see where the public participation process is present in the environmental impact assessment.
-The Interested and Affected Parties will have a chance to view and comment on all the reports that are submitted.
+The Interested and Affected Parties will have a chance to view and comment on all the reports that are submitted in the Draft Environmental Impact Report (EIR) phase.
 The figures also indicated what timeframes are applicable to what stage in the process.
 If required, meetings with key stakeholders will be held.

 At the end of the comment period, the EIR will be revised in response to feedback received from I&APs.
-All comments received and responses to the comments will be incorporated into the Final Environmental Impact Report (EIR).
+All comments received and responses to the comments will be incorporated into the Final EIR.
 The Final EIR will then be submitted to D:E&NC for consideration and decision-making.